mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 ## Usage ##

 Just point your browser to the URL of the wordpress page/post where you have placed the shortcode and start adding dates.

-## Frequently Asked Questions ##

-**Some of the buttons are not translated into my language.
-How can I fix this?**

-Wordpress seems to cache the translation files and might not update them correctly during a plugin update.
-Open the `[wp-content\languages\plugins\]` folder of your Wordpress installation and delete the following files:

-* rc-flight-manager-de_DE.po
-* rc-flight-manager-de_DE.mo

-The new tranlation files should be loaded on the next refresh of the page.

 ## Screenshots ##